robindhillon1/VanArt_Dash/CONTRIBUTING.md

 ### About

-This document outlines how to propose a change to our `VanArt` project, and the repo can be found [here](https://github.com/UBC-MDS/VanArt).
-We look forward to all proposals and contributions to this project!
+This document outlines how to propose a change to the `VanArt_Dash` project, and the repo can be found [here]([https://github.com/UBC-MDS/VanArt](https://github.com/robindhillon1/VanArt_Dash)).
+I look forward to all proposals and contributions to this project!
 If reporting a bug or requesting features, please open an issue.
-If you'd like to actively contribute to features and/or bugs, please fork our repo and submit a pull request (PR), which will be reviewed as soon as possible.
-Please note that all contributors must abide by our code of conduct which can be found below.
+If you'd like to actively contribute to features and/or bugs, please fork this repo and submit a pull request (PR), which will be reviewed as soon as possible.
+Please note that all contributors must abide by the code of conduct which can be found below.

 ## Types of Contributions